core-wg/oscore/draft-ietf-core-object-security.md

 * For each stored security context, the first time after boot the server receives an OSCORE request, the server responds with the Echo option {{I-D.ietf-core-echo-request-tag}} to get a request with verifiable freshness.
 The server MUST use its Sender Sequence Number (initiated as in {{seq-numb}}) when generating the AEAD nonce and MUST include it as Partial IV in the response.

 If the server using the Echo option can verify a second request as fresh, then the Partial IV of the second request is set as the lower limit of the replay window of Sender Sequence Numbers.

+If timely write to non-volatile memory cannot be guaranteed, the method described in this section MUST NOT be used.

 ### Replay of Notifications